 Dallas International University offers a wide variety of Financial Aid opportunities to both undergraduate and graduate students.
-In just one application students can apply for need-based scholarships, work study, tuition discounts and more!
+In just one application students can apply for need-based scholarships and work-study.
 Most qualified applicants receive aid so start your application today.

 Dallas International University offers several different scholarships ranging from 5%-40% of tuition.
 There are undergraduate and graduate level scholarships available.
 Most scholarships are based on financial need but some have other criteria such as field of study.
 You do not need to apply separately for each scholarship.
 The Financial Aid office will determine eligibility based on your Financial Aid Application.

 Dallas International offers limited work study opportunities to students (up to 100 hrs at $10/hr).
 To be eligible, you must apply for Dallas International financial aid online.
 Indicate your interest by requesting a work study assignment.
 There are a variety of work study opportunities each term.
 Work study is awarded based on financial need.

-Students in our BA program are offered several tuition remission options to reduce tuition costs in addition to Scholarships.
+Students in our BA program are offered several tuition discount options to reduce tuition costs in addition to Scholarships.
 Contact firstname.lastname@example.org if you think you may qualify for one of the discounts below.